AudiusProject/api/README.md

 ## ElasticSearch

-Currently esindexer is running in listen mode on the same box as elasticsearch.
+Currently esindexer is running in listen mode on the same box as elasticsearch, running in docker compose in the `bridgerton` folder.

 To deploy: